filievski/filievski.github.io/_pages/about.md

 * **BS**, Ss.
 Cyril and Methodius University Skopje (2009-2013)
 * **Email:** ilievski@isi.edu

+**Prospective USC students**

-**Prospective USC students:** You are a USC student with passion for AI research and learning about state-of-the-art technologies like language models and neuro-symbolic systems?
+You are a USC student with passion for AI research and learning about state-of-the-art technologies like language models and neuro-symbolic systems?
 Let me know.
 I am usually looking for strong and motivated students.
 I prefer paid positions (as long as funds are available) or Directed research.
 Apply for position 1066 [here](https://www.isi.edu/ms_student_positions/) and/or shoot me an email.

 **News**
 * Teaching DSCI-558: Building Knowledge Graphs with [Jay Pujara](https://www.jaypujara.org/)